Aruba ED Card

 2. Length of Stay: The Aruba ED card allows for a stay of up to 180 days.
 If you plan to stay longer, you\'ll need to request an extension through the appropriate Aruban authorities.

-4. Keep a Digital Copy: It\'s a good idea to have a digital copy of your Aruba ED card saved on your phone or in your email, in case you misplace the printed copy.
+3. Keep a Digital Copy: It\'s a good idea to have a digital copy of your Aruba ED card saved on your phone or in your email, in case you misplace the printed copy.

-5. Application Assistance: If you encounter any issues or have questions during the application process, you can often find assistance through the Aruba ED card website or contact the Aruban immigration authorities.
+4. Application Assistance: If you encounter any issues or have questions during the application process, you can often find assistance through the Aruba ED card website or contact the Aruban immigration authorities.

 Conclusion: A Stress-Free Entry to Aruba

 The Aruba ED card is a crucial part of planning a stress-free and enjoyable trip to the beautiful island of Aruba.
 While the application process might seem daunting at first, it\'s a straightforward procedure that ensures you have the necessary authorization to explore the island.
 By following the steps outlined in this guide, you can prepare for a memorable and hassle-free visit to Aruba.
-Just remember to check the latest entry requirements, including any changes related to COVID-19, before you embark on your adventure in paradise.

 Aruba awaits with its stunning beaches, clear blue waters, and vibrant culture.
 Get your Aruba ED card, pack your bags, and get ready for an unforgettable Caribbean experience!